Advance Dining Reservations FAQ

 Who can make a reservation?

 Anyone can make a Disney dining reservation.
-You do not need to be a Resort guest or have a vacation or Park tickets booked.
+You do not need to be a hotel guest or have park tickets booked.

 Should I bring my reservation confirmation number with me to the restaurants?